-And then I discovered the secret ingredients to the best juicy hamburgers.
+And then I discovered the secret ingredients to the best burgers.
 I still have a saved article in an old binder from the Washington Post, circa 1999, on how to make the best hamburger.
 No recipe, but tips.
 I saved it because I realized when I made burgers, I made all the mistakes detailed in the article.
 Here are a few tips and my recipe for the best, juiciest, most flavorful burger you’ve ever tasted!
 Promise!

 What are the secret ingredients?